 - Want to inspire others to start their own business?
 Provide tutorials on how to do that.

 There are so many unique ways to share information about your business on TikTok.
 The thing to remember is that TikTok users like fun and creative videos.
+Also, use TikTok analytics to know what type of content is gaining traction.

 They don’t want to see a talking head explaining how to use a product or why your product is the best.
 They want to see an engaging story about a product with some catchy music in the background.